Proper Techniques to Brush & Floss in Fort Smith, AR

 to Properly Brush & Floss

 Maintaining proper oral hygiene is essential to keeping a healthy set of teeth, a wonderful smile, and fresh breath.
 While visits to the dentist for professional dental cleanings are required, brushing and flossing are the two most integral parts of good oral hygiene.
 Oral infections and disorders such as halitosis, teeth staining, tooth decay, tooth loss, and periodontal disease are easily prevented by following proper oral hygiene at home.
-This is why Dr. López and New Smile Dental strongly campaign for the proper brushing and flossing of teeth twice a day.
+This is why Dr. López and the New Smile Dental team provide education about the proper techniques to brush and floss for Fort Smith, AR dental patients.

 Which Toothbrush is the Most Ideal?

 Toothbrushes are excellent tools that can remove plaque and food particles left on the teeth after eating.
 Small toothbrushes with soft and rounded-end bristles are recommended as they can easily access all areas of the mouth without damaging the gum tissues.
 It is important to replace the toothbrush every three months for optimal cleaning benefits.
 Accordingly, new toothbrushes are 30% more efficient in removing stains and plaque compared to brushes that are more than 3 months old.

 What Does Proper Brushing Look Like?